Skip to main content

 An ongoing campaign to address inequality through representation of trailblazing women in portraiture in Ireland’s leading academic institutions.

-A collection of commissioned portraits of five inspirational females from the world of science, technology, engineering and mathematics (STEM) will be unveiled at the virtual launch of Accenture’s Women on Walls at DCU in celebration of International Women’s Day (Monday, March 8th 2020).
+A collection of commissioned portraits of five inspirational females from the world of science, technology, engineering and mathematics (STEM).
 In collaboration with Accenture and Business to Arts, the portraits are in recognition of the ground-breaking work of Beatrice Alice Hicks, Katherine Johnson, Dr Marie Maynard Daly and Irish duo Kay McNulty and Dame Kathleen Lonsdale.
 Photo: Conor McCabe

 Case Study